demidovetsdasha/sem4/МОИС/лр4/takeUmbrellaAgent.md

 #  Take umbrella agent

-Is an agent that generates recommendation to take umbrella or not depending on weather in the city, associates with the original relation "nrel_recommendation_for_user"
+Is an agent that generates recommendation to take umbrella or not depending on weather in the city where user is located, associates with the original relation "nrel_recommendation_for_user"

 **Action class:**